 Last but not least, there are online financing platforms such as SmartFunding which lets you opt for not only Singaporean but also Malaysian MSMEs/SMEs to support and earn returns of up to 24% along the way.

-SmartFunding is ASEAN’s largest SME digital financing and debt investment platform that connects Investors and Borrowers.
+SmartFunding is an online financing platform regulated by the Monetary Authority of Singapore (MAS) that connects Investors and Borrowers.
 They offer alternative short-term financing and Buy Now, Pay Later (BNPL) options for SMEs and startups that are funded by individual and institutional investors.
 SmartFunding’s goal is to help finance emerging economies in Southeast Asia through a transparent financing platform geared towards long-term growth for small businesses and start-ups.

 If you’re looking for fast approval financing, receive up to SGD 500K with SmartFunding instantly and securely through the BNPL option.
-On the other hand, grow your business with SmartFunding’s Term Financing that provides financing between SGD20,000 to SGD500K, interest rates as low as 0.5% to 1.25% per month, no collateral required, and no lock-in periods.
+On the other hand, grow your business with SmartFunding’s Term Financing that provides financing between SGD20,000 to SGD200K, interest rates as low as 0.5% to 1.5% per month, no collateral required, and no lock-in periods.

 SMEs and businesses that are interested will have to be in operation for more than a year and a minimum annual revenue of SGD150,000 to be eligible.
 Once you’re proven eligible, you’ll be able to enjoy low interest rates and flexible repayment tenures of up to 12 months, easy and seamless application, no collateral financing, and full transparency without any hidden fees to worry about.